 Is the premium for polished tips worth it?
 If you are burning on leather, then absolutely.
 Otherwise it becomes more of a personal choice and whether or not your budget can afford the premium.

 Writer pen tips do exactly what they say; they write.
 So almost anything you can do with a black ink pen you can do with a writer.
 Of the different styles of writers available, I tend to use the micro writers.
+Some of the pen tips, like the two on the left, are for calligraphy styled writing.
+Calligraphy is not something I do, so don’t ask me questions about it.

 I use writers to burn in trace lines, draw fine lines, add tiny dots, and work in really small spots that shaders would have a hard time getting to; like tight corners.
 Also I use writers to draw lizard scales, cracks, squiggly lines, and an assortment of embossed designs.
 Embossed designs are designs sunk down, or carved, into the wood and then the surface around the design is burned over revealing the design.

 Here I’m drawing in small scales on the face of the Collared Lizard artwork.
 While you might not be able to tell it from this picture, the lizard actually turned out very nicely.
-I have a picture below of the final produce.

 Here I’m using the writer to define the area between the raffia streamers on the Thunderbird Dancer Mask.